Making funeral plans

-Some people may find planning their own funeral difficult or morbid.
-Others may be comforted that the funeral will be carried out according to their wishes and that their family or friends won’t have to guess what they would have wanted.
-Still others think that funerals are for the family, and should be organised by them.
-Some people decide they don’t want a funeral at all, or are concerned it will be too expensive or sad.
-People may prefer to have a memorial service or a living wake.
-It’s a good idea to discuss your choice with family and friends ahead of time.
-A funeral or memorial service can be a comfort for family and friends.
+Some people may find the idea of planning their own funeral too sad or morbid.
+They may think that funerals are for the family, and should be organised by them.
+Others may feel comforted knowing that the funeral will be carried out according to their wishes and that family or friends won’t have to guess what they would have wanted.
+Some people may prefer to have a memorial service or a living wake, while others don’t want any kind of funeral at all, or are concerned about the cost.

 What are the options?